Salesforce User Training: A Recipe for Success

 Salesforce end-user training doesn’t have to be complicated.
 By following the above roadmap, you can create a comprehensive training program that will streamline the onboarding process and improve employee productivity.

-Digital adoption platforms like Spekit provide a comprehensive suite of features to facilitate Salesforce end-user training.
+Just-in-time enablement platforms like Spekit provide a comprehensive suite of features to facilitate Salesforce end-user training.
 Spekit’s award-winning capabilities include in-app “just-in-time” guidance, task lists, learning paths, and knowledge checks.

 Spekit also offers a wide range of free customizable training content, including training manuals, outreach workflows, and best practices.
 Plus, Spekit offers the only one-click integration with Salesforce, so you can begin to build Salesforce training and adoption strategies in minutes.